micimize/wrist-mouse/README.md

 * `wrist_mouse_config.py toggle|set OFF|HAND_UP` will write the mode to
 * The talon integration piece is in wrist_mouse_toggler.py

+NOTE: you have to activate the defy first
 ```json
 {
     "description": "Toggle wrist_mouse state via dygma macros",